0xERR0R/blocky/docs/README.md

 - Serves DNS over UDP, TCP and HTTPS (DNS over HTTPS, aka DoH)
 - Supports UDP, TCP and TCP over TLS DNS resolvers with DNSSEC support
 - Supports DNS over HTTPS (DoH) resolvers
 - Delegates DNS query to 2 external resolvers from a list of configured resolvers, uses the answer from the fastest one -> improves you privacy and resolution time
   - Blocky peeks 2 random resolvers with weighted random algorithm: resolvers with error will be used less frequently
+- Prefetching of often used queries
 - Logging of all DNS queries per day / per client in a text file
 - Simple configuration in a single file
 - Prometheus metrics